kvatsalay/Progressive-web-app-with-flask-/README.md

 # Progressive-web-app-with-flask-
-A simple Progressive web app with flask.
+A simple Progressive web app with Flask.